biotite-dev/gecos/doc/cli.rst

 However, increasing these values also extends the runtime of the optimization.
 Note that ``--nruns`` can take advantage of multiple cores.

+The simulated annealing can be adjusted even more fine grained by setting the initial reverse temperature (``--beta``) and the rate of its exponential growth (``--rate``).
+The step size decreases in the course of the simulated annealing also in an exponential manner, which can be parameterized via ``--step-size-start`` and ``--step-size-end``.
+The seed for the random number generator used by the algorithm is set with the `--seed` option.
+However, these parameters address the more advanced users.

 A color can be fixed for a certain symbol by giving a (symbol, *L\**, *a\**, *b\**) tuple to the ``--constraint``/``-c`` option (e.g. ``A 50 0 0``).